dwjoyce/pythonbook/chapters/Escaping the cycle.rst

     while True:
         print('Help, I\'m stuck in a loop!')

 Save it as :file:`adder.py`, and see what happens.
 It should keep printing out the *Help* message.
-To stop the program, you need to press the ``Ctrl`` and ``C`` keys together - this breaks out of the loop.
+To stop the program, you need to press the :kbd:`Ctrl` and :kbd:`C` keys together - this breaks out of the loop.

 Clearly, we need a better way of breaking out of the loop than relying on the user to do it for us.
 This is where the ``break`` keyword comes in, combined with what we know already about the ``while`` loop and the ``if`` statement to make a selection.